 - CIS 339 Advanced Data Base and SQL

 Click on the course number in the list above to view the course description.
 This may not be a complete list of courses that may be included for the Management Information Systems program.
 To see all courses in a semester-by-semester plan, view the Management Information Systems program course outline.

 Upon completion of this program, students will be able to:

-- conduct ethical analysis of an information systems issues and take responsible action.
+- Conduct ethical analysis of information systems issues and take responsible action.

 - Interpret how information systems are used strategically and tactically in business.

 - Describe the typical hardware, software, data and telecommunications used in information systems.